NateTheGreatt/bitECS/docs/Intro.md

 // ...components can be retrieved via importing. import { Position } from './components'

-// if using multiple worlds with global components, you need to use a shared entity index const entityIndex = createEntityIndex() const world1 = createWorld(entityIndex) const world2 = createWorld(entityIndex)
+// if using multiple worlds with global components, you MUST use a shared entity index const entityIndex = createEntityIndex() const world1 = createWorld(entityIndex) const world2 = createWorld(entityIndex)